alexmaryin/initials_inflator/README.md

   TGender = (Male, Female, Unrecognized);
   CasesResponse = array[TWordCase] of string;

-  Use generics for ResApi service
+  Use generics for RestApi service.